WIKITECH-STUDENT-FAN-CLUB-KNUST/handbook-24/README.md

 ## What is Wikitech?
 -------------------

 Wikitech is the technical arm of the Wikimedia movement.
-We're a community of developers, designers, and other tech-savvy individuals who work together to build and maintain the technical infrastructure of Wikimedia.
+We're a community of developers, designers, writers, and other tech-savvy individuals who work together to build and maintain the technical infrastructure of Wikimedia.
 This includes:

 * Building and maintaining websites and applications.
 * Developing and testing software.